EmixamPP/linux-enable-ir-emitter/docs/issues.md

 4. Boot
 5. Retry

+If the configuration failed:
+1. if you saw the ir emitter flashing, reboot and switch to manual mode by using the -m option.
+2. Also, try the exhaustive search by using the -l -1 option (caution: this may take several hours; do not combine it -m).

 Otherwise, open an issue using the "Configuration has failed" template.

 ## The emitter does not work after successful configuration or after update.